Back to jobs

 Build Cloud-Native ML Infrastructure

-• Deploy and manage Kubernetes-based ML workloads
+• Deploy and support Kubernetes-based ML workloads

 Create Repeatable Systems

-• Develop runbooks, playbooks, and deployment standards
+• Develop runbooks, deployment documentation, and operational playbooks

 What You Bring